 - 4.8.1 The current economy has resulted in a downturn in house building (schedule 1 work).
 We therefore need to focus on schedule 2 and 3 work.
 This work relates to extensions, loft conversions and alterations within the residential area as well as the commercial market. - 4.8.2 With house builders being hardest hit at the present time this we feel is slowly progressing down to other areas of the commercial market.
 The domestic and commercial markets are therefore seen as optimum areas for potential increase in market share.
 Though many residents will refrain from expenditure there are always a percentage that can or require to expand their property if unable to move.
 It is important to continue to win the high market share in this sector.
-However, fiercer competition for work also drives down prices in the construction industry making it practical for many commercial companies to expand their business opportunities by building at this time. - 4.8.3 Currently we are reviewing our fees against those within Kent.
-At present we are placed mid-range but are looking to increase our schedule 2 fees to reflect the present market value. - 4.8.4 Work within this schedule is very costly because of the high number of inspection visits and the differing degrees of expertise in plan preparation and works on site.
+However, fiercer competition for work also drives down prices in the construction industry making it practical for many commercial companies to expand their business opportunities by building at this time. - 4.8.3 We have reviewed our fees to ensure we recover costs and remain competitive.
+In particular we have looked at Schedule 2 (domestic extensions etc).
+Work within this schedule is very costly because of the high number of inspection visits and the differing degrees of expertise in plan preparation and works on site.
 Given the increasing complexity of the Regulations the time and therefore cost of checking each application has increased. - 4.8.5 However, with regard to the commercial work in Schedule 3 we will be introducing fee discounts based on the more realistic costs of plan vetting and site inspection based on schedules of work, work programme and the competencies of contractors on site.